 Help in the house

-Looking for volunteers for the first 3 weeks of August due to cancelation.
-Preferably couple or couple of friends but singles also considered.
+Looking for volunteers, preferably couple or couple of friends but singles also considered.
 We are looking for people who are happy to get involved with cleaning the yurts for guests as well are all the other farm related jobs we have going on through out the year.

 We expect around 5 hours a day for your food and accommodation however some days it may be a bit more than this and some days it may be less depending on what jobs we are doing.

 We build the yurts ourselves from locally sourced wood so this is an on going job and help with the construction of yurts may be needed at times.

 We have another newly finished building that has toilets and showers for the guests.
-Help with keeping them clean will also be required.
 We also need to build composting loos closer to the yurts as well as platforms for the yurts to sit on.

 On the farm there is a lot of gorse and bracken that needs to be controlled as well as ragwort, thistles and docks.